liferay/liferay-docs/develop/tutorials/articles/230-wysiwyg-editors/04-alloy-editor/01-creating-and-contributing-new-buttons-to-alloyeditor.markdown

 # Creating and Contributing new Buttons to AlloyEditor [](id=creating-and-contributing-new-buttons-to-alloyeditor)

 It is possible to add additional AlloyEditor functionality through OSGi bundles.
-This tutorial will demonstrate how to add a button to the editor.
+This tutorial demonstrates how to add a button to the editor.

-In this tutorial, you will learn how to:
+In this tutorial, you will learn how to

 - Create an OSGi bundle for your own button
 - Create a custom button for `AlloyEditor`